 “I try to work from experience, which in my case is very ‘nuts and bolts’ based on what I learned from long silent retreats; how to meditate and why, has been very important to me.
 I was lucky enough to have teachers who had the skill to explain why they loved meditation.
 My aim is to try to show people what a joy meditation can be.”

-Please note: No class on the first term public holidays Monday 5th March (Labour Day), and Easter Monday 2nd April.
+Please note: No class on the public holiday Monday 4th June

 Time: 7.30 to 8.45pm